dev4press/debugpress/readme.txt

 == Description ==

-DebugPress is an easy to use plugin implementing popup for debugging and profiling currently loaded WordPress powered website page with support for intercepting AJAX requests.
+DebugPress is an easy-to-use plugin implementing popup for debugging and profiling currently loaded WordPress powered website page with support for intercepting AJAX requests.
 The main debugger window is displayed as a popup, activated through the button with the Bug integrated into WordPress Toolbar, or floating on the page.

 The plugin currently has total of 22 tabs in the popup debugger window, showing all kinds of information relevant to current page, WordPress setup, background AJAX calls and much more.